-Changing Tides offers Alcohol and Drug Rehab Programs for those who suffer from addiction.
-We offer a tier of programs which we feel benefits clients as they can work their way through each program through one Alcohol and Drug Rehab Program.
+Changing Tides Recovery Center offers Alcohol and Drug Rehab Programs for those who suffer from addiction.
+We offer a tier of programs which we feel benefits clients as they can work their way through each of our Alcohol and Drug Rehab Program.
 The programs that we offer are: Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP) and Outpatient Program (OP), all with a Sober Living “real life”Environment.

 At Changing Tides our clients can begin to experience new freedoms in a “real world environment” while beginning or continuing in their treatment and recovery process.
 The professionals at Changing Tides have many years combined of experience.
 One aspect that these professional all note is the high amount of failed attempts at achieving sustained sobriety after a 30 day treatment program.
 The individual with newfound recovery experiences an alarming level of regression and eventually relapses due to losses that occur after leaving the treatment setting.
 The client experiences a first, second, and third loss in their recovery effort in the transition.
 The three losses that we see occur are peer support relationships, structure and accountability.